Moonshooters/slate/source/includes/_lists.md

 }
 ```

-This endpoint delivers the array of lists seen in your account at https://www.toofr.com/lists/owned.
+This endpoint delivers the JSON hash of a specific list.

 ### HTTP Request